geosolutions-it/MapStore2/docs/user-guide/connecting-widgets.md

 * Map widgets

-* Other tables widget, only if it refers to the same layer
+* Other table widgets, only if it refers to the same layer

 * Chart widgets, only if it refers to the same layer